seesharprun/cosmos-demo/readme.md

     SELECT * FROM data
     ```

-1. Press the **Execute** button to issue the query and observe the query results.
+1. Click the **Execute Query** button to issue the query and observe the query results.

     ![Execute Query](media/execute_query.png)